schoolofdevops/zero-to-chef/chapters/12_environments.md

-# Creating Configuration Profiles with Environments
+# Chapter 12: Creating Configuration Profiles with Environments

 In this lab we are going to use chef's environment primitive to,
   * Create different configuration profiles.
 Setup environment specific configurations.